Ad Noctum: Circuit(ry is Dark)

 “Don’t stop there,” his doppelgänger says dryly.
 “You’re really clarifying things for him.”

-“I’d say I’m being excruciatingly nice to myself,” his doppelgänger replies.
+“I’d say I’m being excruciatingly nice to myself,” his doppelgänger counters.
 He looks at Rush.
 “Or do you disagree?”

 “I’ve lost touch with reality,” Rush mutters.